ServiceStackApps/TechStacks/README.md

 ![TechStack Screenshot](https://github.com/ServiceStack/Assets/blob/master/img/livedemos/techstacks-stacks.png)

 ## Developer Guide

-TechStacks is an example of a larger project built from the AngularJS App template found in ServiceStackVS.
-It is a front end focused application leveraging ServiceStack to take care of all the backend services.
+TechStacks is a good example of the experience you can get running a [ServiceStackVS](https://github.com/ServiceStack/ServiceStackVS) built **[AngularJS App](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md)** on modest hardware - [techstacks.io](http://techstacks.io) is currently running on a shared single **m1.small** AWS EC2 instance and **db.t1.micro** RDS PostgreSQL instance that's hosting all [ServiceStack Live Demos](https://github.com/ServiceStackApps/LiveDemos).

 In this guide we'll look at different parts of ServiceStack that are used as well as the developer workflow and deployment.